ldtteam/MinecoloniesWiki/pages/src/source/tutorials/getting-started.md

 To place the [Supply Ship](../items/supplycampandship), you need to have a large enough body of water (at least 32 x 20).
 To place the [Supply Camp](../items/supplycampandship), you need to have a large enough flat, clear piece of land (at least 16x17 blocks).

-When you place the Supply Ship/Camp, it will spawn a chest that will contain the [Town Hall](../../source/buildings/townhall) block and the [build tool](../../source/items/buildtool). **Once the Supply Ship/Camp is placed, you can't place another in the world.**
+When you place the Supply Ship/Camp, it will spawn a chest that will contain the {% building_link townhall %} block and the [build tool](../../source/items/buildtool). **Once the Supply Ship/Camp is placed, you can't place another in the world.**

 Place the Supply Ship/Camp by right-clicking the item directly on the water/ground -- if you have a build tool already, don't use it for this (you're expected to get the tool from the camp/ship rather than already having one).